genesiscommunitysuccess/docs/versioned_docs/version-previous/01_getting-started/05_advanced-learning/03-loading-feed-data/01_overview.md

 ## Creating the Event Handler

-To handle the incoming content from Bloomberg, create an Event Handler called `ISSUANCE_EVENT_HANDLER`, and a newly created event type `EVENT_FILE_IMPORT_BBG_ISSUANCE`.
-(By the way, there is nothing stopping you from having multiple processors generating the same event to be handled by a single Event Handler.)
+To handle the incoming content from Bloomberg, create an `eventHandler` called `ISSUANCE_EVENT_HANDLER`, and a newly created event type `EVENT_FILE_IMPORT_BBG_ISSUANCE`.
+(By the way, there is nothing stopping you from having multiple processors generating the same event to be handled by a single `eventHandler`.)

 Bloomberg has a very specific file structure.
 It would be possible to perform all the initial parsing with a specialized process and generate processed fields and data.
 However, in our example we use a basic **FileEventHandlerProcessor**.
-The parsing and formatting of the data is performed by a BBG-specific Event Handler (event type `EVENT_FILE_IMPORT_BBG_ISSUANCE`).
+The parsing and formatting of the data is performed by a BBG-specific `eventHandler` (event type `EVENT_FILE_IMPORT_BBG_ISSUANCE`).

-An Event Handler handles a specific single event.
-In this case, the Event Handler implements the **Rx3ValidatingEventHandler** interface.
+An `eventHandler` handles a specific single event.
+In this case, it implements the **Rx3ValidatingEventHandler** interface.

-Event handlers specify their message metadata and payload using type-safe classes.
+Each `eventHandler` specifies its message metadata and payload using type-safe classes.
 In this case, we know the input message from the Camel process will contain two string fields: "FILE" and "FILE_NAME".
-To allow our eventhandler to parse these fields automatically, it is possible to declare Kotlin data class like the one shown below:
+To allow our `eventHandler` to parse these fields automatically, you could declare a Kotlin data class like the one shown below:

 ```kotlin
 data class BbgIssuanceFileImport(